kevinlekiller/linux_intel_display_overclocking/README.md

 ![print_edid](https://raw.githubusercontent.com/kevinlekiller/linux_intel_monitor_overclocking/images/print_edid.png)

-You will see mostly unintelligible text, you might see the monitor's model number.
+You will see mostly unintelligible text, you might see the monitor's model number and serial number.
 You can use this to confirm this is indeed the edid file for the monitor.
 If not, we can confirm in one of the following steps.